clash-lang/docs.clash-lang.org/compiler-user-guide/src/hacking-on-clash/index.md

 `clash-ghc`

-> The front-end of the compiler, using parts of the GHC front-end.
+> The frontend of the compiler, using parts of the GHC frontend.
 > This provides the ability to load modules, translate GHC Core to Clash Core, and implements the `clash` and `clashi` executables.
 >
 > A lot of the code in this library is separated by the version of GHC it works with.